-Our dataset provides several advantages over national aggregate data.
-First, we are able to identify the 'direct' effect of regional government expenditures, isolating it from the effects of taxes.
-This is because the Italian taxation was essentially centralized over the period under analysis.
+Our datasets provide several advantages over national aggregate data.
+First, we are able to identify the 'direct' effect of regional health spending, isolating it from the effects of taxes.
+This is because the financing of the health system was essentially centralized at the national level over the period under analysis while the responsibility for the health care provision was delegated to the regional governments.
 Second, because the distribution of government expenditure is not homogenous within Italy, the combined use of regional and time variability of government expenditure allows us to identify the channel of interest while remaining agnostic about the determinants of the national business cycle.
 Third, we are able to control for the regional business cycle and for potential feedback effects of private consumption to government spending within the regions.1 Finally, we support the interpretation of our findings by exploiting additional information - available in our dataset - on demographic heterogeneity across households and about a subjective measure of 'desired precautionary wealth'.

 This paper is related to the well established fiscal policy literature that suggests that the sign of the empirical response of private consumption to government spending shocks might be a discriminant between the plausibility of the Neoclassical versus the Keynesian models.
-In the standard real business cycle model, where public spending enters separably in the utility function (e.g., Baxter and King, 1993), government spending crowds out private spending because the tax increase, which funds government spending, reduces the net present value of disposable income.2 Ravn et al. (2006) show that a positive reaction of private consumption to government spending shocks can be obtained within a real business cycle model featuring imperfectly competitive product markets and 'deep habits'.
-It is well recognized that, in models with nominal rigidities, consumption may increase as a consequence of a rise in government spending, see e.g., Galí (2007).
-Further, within the new Keynesian framework, Christiano et al. (2011) show that the zero lower bound constraint on the nominal interest rate may trigger an increase in private spending as a consequence of a government spending shock.
+In the standard real business cycle model, where public spending enters separably in the utility function (e.g. Baxter and King 1993), government spending crowds out private spending because the tax increase, which funds government spending, reduces the net present value of disposable income.2Ravn, Schmitt-Grohé, and Uribe (2006) show that a positive reaction of private consumption to government spending shocks can be obtained within a real business cycle model featuring imperfectly competitive product markets and 'deep habits'.
+It is well recognized that, in models with nominal rigidities, consumption may increase as a consequence of a rise in government spending, see e.g. Galí, López-Salido, and Vallés (2007).
+Further, within the new Keynesian framework, Christiano, Eichenbaum, and Rebelo (2011) show that the zero lower bound constraint on the nominal interest rate may trigger an increase in private spending as a consequence of a government spending shock.
 Our findings contribute to this debate by emphasizing the role played by the functional composition of government spending shocks and by proposing the use of models with incomplete markets, especially in light of the potential precautionary saving effects.